meshery/meshery/docs/pages/getting-started/overview.md

 ### Meshery is for cloud native patterns

-Through MeshModel, Meshery describes infrastructure under management, enabling you to define cloud native designs and patterns and then to export those designs and share within the <a href="https://meshery.io">Meshery Catalog</a>.
+Through MeshModel, Meshery describes infrastructure under management, enabling you to define cloud native designs and patterns and then to export those designs and share within the <a href="https://meshery.io" target="_blank">Meshery Catalog</a>.

 ### Meshery is for performance management